 Is the benefit pay out tax efficient too?

-Relevant life insurance is set up using whats called a “discretionary trust” which means any pay out is a tax free lump sum.
-As the trust is outside of the estate the benefit amount is not subject to inheritance tax.
+Relevant life insurance is set up using what’s called a “discretionary trust” which means any pay out is a tax free lump sum.
+As the trust is outside of the estate which ensures that the benefit amount is not subject to inheritance tax.
 Unlike group life insurance relevant life does not count towards an employees life time pension allowance which is currently capped at £1.000,000.